dnanexus/dxCompiler/doc/Developing.md

 If there are errors in your code, the compiler will fail with (hopefully useful) error messages.

+### Cleaning up artifacts & building

+Generate a staging token via the web UI and login with `dx login --staging --token <token>`.

+Run [scripts/clean_build.sh](scripts/clean_build.sh) to clean up existing artifacts (locally and on staging) and build new dxCompiler artifacts.

 ### Running unit tests

 You should always run the unit tests after every successful compile.
 Generally, you want to run `sbt testQuick`, which only runs the tests that failed previously, as well as the tests for any code you've modified since the last time you ran the tests.
 However, the first time you checkout the code (to make sure your development environment is set up correctly) and then right before you push any changes to the repository, you should run the full test suite using `sbt test`.